Comparing Bluegreen Vacations (BVH) and Its Peers

-Bluegreen Vacations (NYSE: BVH) is one of 63 public companies in the “Real estate” industry, but how does it weigh in compared to its rivals?
-We will compare Bluegreen Vacations to similar businesses based on the strength of its profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.
+Bluegreen Vacations (NYSE: BVH) is one of 63 publicly-traded companies in the “Real estate” industry, but how does it compare to its rivals?
+We will compare Bluegreen Vacations to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.

 Profitability